survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 };
 ```

 After this change, the build should behave the same way as before.
 This time, however, you have room to expand, and you don't have to worry about how to combine different parts of the configuration.
-The approach allows us to share functionality across different targets.
+The approach allows to share functionality across different targets.

 You can also add more by expanding the *package.json* definition and branching at *webpack.config.js* based on the need. *webpack.parts.js* grows to contain specific techniques you can then use to compose the configuration.